 One of the strengths of Mars Express is the higher resolution of its instruments.
-Camera pictures provide much more detail than previous orbiting missions, allowing scientists to revisit the same areas and get more information.
+Camera pictures provided one of the best views of the Martian surface to date, allowing scientists to revisit the same areas and get more information.
 [Photos: Red Planet Views from Europe's Mars Express]

-One famous example is the well-known "Face on Mars".
+One famous example is the well-known "Face on Mars."
 First snapped by Viking 1 on July 25, 1976, the jumble of rocks and shadow on the Cydonia region appeared to form a human-like head.
-Conspiracy theorists and some members of the public became excited about the find despite NASA's cautions that the rocks only appeared as a face, and were not actually a face.
+Conspiracy theorists and many people around the world became excited about the find despite NASA's cautions that the rocks only appeared as a face, and were not actually a face.

 In 1998, NASA took another picture of the "face" using the Mars Reconnaissance Orbiter, revealing the face was a trick of shadow and poor resolution.
 Mars Express targeted the same area in 2001 and confirmed MRO's findings.